raaachli/ProcessGAN/README.md

 # Training
 Please run the run.py to start training the models.

-You can also choose to train the baseline models or the ProcessGAN variants inside the run.py file.
+You can choose to train the baseline models or the ProcessGAN variants inside the run.py file.